 Historical Documents

-Dr. Goel collects historical documents as a hobby.
-He has donated manuscripts and collections to Amherst College, Dickinson College, Forest History Society, Harvard University, Minnesota Historical Society, Princeton University, and Yale University.
-Dr. Goel’s collections were recently profiled in The Ophthalmologist and The Wills Eye Alumni Society Newsletter (pdf).
+Ravi D. Goel, MD has donated historical documents, manuscripts, and collections to the Abraham Lincoln Presidential Library, Amherst College, Dickinson College, Forest History Society, Harvard University, Minnesota Historical Society, Princeton University, Yale University, and YIVO Institute.
+The Goel collections were recently profiled in The Ophthalmologist, The Wills Eye Alumni Society Newsletter (pdf), Yale Reunion Giving Volunteer Newsletter (blog post), and the Manuscript Society’s Manuscript Mondays webinar series (YouTube).

 Amherst College